Brown County Taxpayers Association

 The Association shall be non-partisan.
 The mission of the Association shall be to promote:

-• Limited government which is fiscally responsible, transparent and accountable to the
+Limited government which is fiscally responsible, transparent and accountable to the people.

 The Association’s actions in support of its mission shall include:

-• Educating citizens about public policy alternatives, and the actions of government leaders,
+Educating citizens about public policy alternatives, and the actions of government leaders, officials and agencies.

 III ARTICLE – Membership